What is a marketing funnel

 Now that you know what significant benefits a funnel can bring to you, you’re probably rushing to build your own funnel and see the big picture right away.
 But first, it is necessary to become familiar with some common funnel types, their differences, and popular approaches towards building those.
 As soon as you understand that part, you won’t struggle with building an efficient funnel for your business.

 Funnel models and their differences

 There is no one-fits-all funnel system as they apply to any industry, brand, or company type.
 Your customers might follow a different journey depending on whether you’re part of a B2C or B2B company, and you can customize your funnel according to that journey.

-Perhaps you want customers to make a purchase online or in-store, or fill in a form on your website, or download and then subscribe to your app.
+Perhaps you want customers to make a purchase online or in-store, or fill in a form on your website, or download and then subscribe to your app as part of the customer success process.
 It is always different.
 Some funnels have many “stages,” while others have just a few, with different names and actions taken on both customers’ and businesses’ sides.

 It’s also a whole different story when you haven’t yet launched your product.
 If that’s the case for you, make sure you check out our very straight-forward guide on how to market a new product.